Holy-Knights-NFT/wikibook/2-holyknight-walkthrough/README.md

 Armor shield upgrades increase defense and dodge from monster attacks.

 ### Reforge
-Players will get shards from boss fights.

-Players will match fragments containing three elements together.
+#### New equipment

+Players with all five shards will combine into a new equipment.

+#### Upgrade equipment
+Players upgrade equipment by inserting shards into current equipment.

+Equipment will be added elements to increase equipment power.

 ### Engrave
 Engrave the player's name according to the player's wishes